 Have you ever wondered why one diet works for one, but not for another?
 Or why population studies on certain diets are continually conflicting?
 It is because we are all individually unique in our requirements and sensitivities.
 The most accurate way to understand this is through genetics.

 As some of you know, I have a genetic nutrition practice called Nutrition Genome.
-I take the raw genetic data file from 23andme.com or ancestry.com, and analyze over 300 genes called SNPs (single nucleotide polymorphisms) that have been found to be the most clinically relevant in studies.
-With this information, I can see how well you may metabolize where certain vitamin and minerals may be higher, which chemicals you are most sensitive to and therefore should make a larger effort to avoid (like pesticides, polycystic aromatic hydrocarbons in grains and vegetable oils or benzene), and what foods you want to focus on.
+I take the raw genetic data file from 23andme.com and analyze almost 100 SNPs (single nucleotide polymorphisms) that have been found to be the most clinically relevant in studies.
+With this information, you can see where certain vitamins, compounds and minerals may be higher, which chemicals you are most sensitive to and therefore should make a larger effort to avoid (like pesticides, polycystic aromatic hydrocarbons in grains and vegetable oils or benzene), and what foods you want to focus on.
 Finding these things out help your body run at its highest genetic and biochemical level for power, strength, endurance, and efficiency.

 How Genetics Can Improve Your Athletic Performance